rucio/webui/tools/env-generator/README.md

 ## Usage

-1. Copy the provided `.env.template` file to a base envionment file.
+1. For development, copy the provided `.env.template` file to a base envionment file.
 The base file will be used to export environment variables that will ultimately be used for generating the .env files for the WEBUI.

 ```bash
 cp .env.template .env.base